rtCamp/OneDesign/README.md

 For development guidelines, please refer to our [Development Guide](./docs/DEVELOPMENT.md).

 ## Frequently Asked Questions

 ### How are patterns transferred between sites?
 Patterns are transferred securely via WordPress REST API, ensuring that all pattern data, including blocks and settings, are properly synchronized.

 ### Can I customize which patterns are available to specific sites?
 Yes, you can control which patterns are applied to each brand site by managing the selections in the Pattern Library.

 ### Are there any limits to how many patterns I can sync?
 There are no hard limits on the number of patterns you can sync, but performance may vary depending on your server resources and the complexity of the patterns.

 ### Can I also remove patterns from specific sites?
 Yes.
 You are able to do that from the dashboard itself.

+### Can I share complete templates instead of individual patterns?
+Yes!
+OneDesign supports full template sharing.
+When you share a template, all patterns and template parts within that template are automatically created on the brand site, ensuring complete design consistency.

+### What happens when I update a template on the governing site?
+You can re-sync templates after making changes on the governing site.
+Simply select the template and use the sync function to push all updates, including modified patterns and template parts, to all connected brand sites.

+### Do I need to manually sync patterns used in templates?
+No. When you share a template, OneDesign automatically creates all required patterns and template parts on the brand site.
+You only need to share the template itself.

 ### Troubleshooting
 1. **Patterns not showing up in the library**